vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 end
 ```

 What you see is plain old Ruby object—Page Objects are in essence very simple classes really.
 Normally you don’t instantiate Page Objects with data and you create mostly a language via the API that a user or a non-technical stakeholder on a team might use.
-When you think about naming your methods, I think its good advice to ask yourself the question: How would a user describe the flow?
+When you think about naming your methods, I think its good advice to ask yourself the question: How would a user describe the flow or the action taken?

 Btw, **spec/support/features/pages** is a solid place to store your Page Objects.
 I should also probably add that without including Capybara the music stops pretty fast.